ReviewMyContract.aiReview My Contract

 What to Do

 If you are presented with an arbitration clause that exhibits multiple unconscionability red flags, do not simply sign it and hope for the best.
 The unconscionability doctrine is a post-dispute remedy — it requires you to hire a lawyer, file a motion, and successfully convince a court that the clause should not be enforced.
-That is expensive and uncertain.
 The better approach is to negotiate the most egregious provisions before signing.
-Priority targets: (1) Remove provisions giving one party exclusive control over arbitrator selection; (2) Add fee-shifting provisions so that if you prevail, you recover arbitration costs; (3) Remove geographic restrictions requiring arbitration in an inconvenient location; (4) Eliminate asymmetric court access carve-outs — if the company gets to go to court for its claims, you should too; (5) Ensure the filing window is no shorter than the relevant statute of limitations period.
+Priority targets: (1) Remove provisions giving one party exclusive control over arbitrator selection; (2) Add fee-shifting provisions so that if you prevail, you recover arbitration costs; (3) Remove geographic restrictions requiring arbitration in an inconvenient location; (4) Eliminate asymmetric court access carve-outs; (5) Ensure the filing window is no shorter than the relevant statute of limitations period.
+If a delegation clause is present, specifically negotiate its removal or modification.

 11High Importance